Fernando Coelho Filho

-Fernando Bezerra de Sousa Coelho Filho (born 28 February 1984 in Recife) is Brazilian company administrator and politician formerly affiliated to the Brazilian Democratic Movement (MDB).
+Fernando Bezerra de Sousa Coelho Filho (born 28 February 1984 in Recife) is a Brazilian company administrator and politician formerly affiliated to Brazil Union (UNIÃO).

 Personal life

 Son of senator Fernando Bezerra Coelho and Adriana Coelho.

 Career

 He was the youngest federal deputy elected by the state of Pernambuco in the 2006 election.
-Currently, is minister of Mines and Energy of Brazil, appointed by president Michel Temer on 12 May 2016.
+He had served as minister of Mines and Energy of Brazil, appointed by president Michel Temer on 12 May 2016.